About the Now & Up Project

-The focus of this Now & Up is to look at the challenges we face and what we can do to move forward.
+I want look at some of the challenges we all face and what we can do to move forward.

-As part of this journey we’ll dive into philosophy, language, culture, new and evolving forms of intelligence.
+As part of this journey I’ll dive into philosophy, language and culture, as well as new and evolving forms of intelligence, including AI.

-We’ll look at what other civilisations - past and present - are doing to address these issues.
+I’ll also look at what other civilisations - past and present - have done and are doing to make life better.

-The technology we created to help us has, in many cases, surpassed our ability to comprehend, manage or keep pace with it.
+But the technology we have created to help us has, in many cases, gone way beyond our ability to comprehend or manage it.

-As a result, the algorithms powering our social media networks are often incomprehensible, even to their original developers.
+This means increasingly that the algorithms powering our social media networks are incomprehensible, even to their original developers.

-These are algorithms that quite literally influence the behaviour of billions of humans.
+And these algorithms are quite literally influencing the behaviour of billions of humans.

 Mass food production is now such a complex, mechanised, global enterprise that our involvement is increasingly as specialised cogs in a greater whole.

-Most of us could not survive without the seemingly ‘invisible’ technologies that power our world and keep us alive.
+Most of us could not survive without the seemingly ‘invisible’ technologies that power the modern world and keep us alive.

-Yet even with these seemingly god-like technologies at our disposal we seem to be facing an existential crisis.
+Yet even with these seemingly god-like technologies we seem to be facing an existential crisis.

-A crisis of the natural world… a crisis of identity… a crisis of meaning… a crisis of how to move forward.
+A crisis of identity… of meaning… of how to move forward.

-So many of the topics which we self flagellate over are syntax errors.
+So many of the topics which we relentlessly self-flagellate over are - I think - syntax errors.

-Decades of increasingly fraught ‘us and them’ narratives in the mainstream media paint a world where psychopaths lurk on every street corner…
+Decades of fraught ‘us and them’ narratives in the mainstream media and now social media paint a world where psychopaths lurk on every street corner…

 Where no one can be trusted, where it’s every person for themselves.